Marine National Park, Gulf of Kutch: Fauna

 The park is home to more than 40 species of sponges, 40 species of hard coral and 10 species of soft coral.

 A sea slug on the sea floor rock.
 As the sea recedes, the sea creatures are exposed to the harsh sunlight before they retreat to deeper waters or take cover under rocks.

 The western reef heron (dark morphed) on the prowl.
 The birds visit the Narara coasts during low tide to pick on the fishes and crustaceans hiding beneath the rocks and reefs.

 Jellyfish, Portuguese man of war and sea anemones are other coelenterates found here.
 Arthropods include 27 species of prawns, 30 species of crabs, lobsters, shrimps and other crustaceans.
 Molluscs like pearl oysters and sea slugs are present.
-Octopus which change colour are also found.
+Octopus which change colour, are also found.
 Echinoderms like starfish, sea cucumbers and sea urchins are present.
-The fishes found are puffer fishes, sea horse, sting ray, mudskippers and whale sharks which are an endangered species.
-Endangered sea turtles such as green sea turtles, olive ridleys and leatherbacks are seen here.
+The fish found include puffer fishes, sea horse, sting ray, mudskippers, and whale sharks, which are an endangered species.
+Endangered sea turtles, such as green sea turtles, olive ridleys, and leatherbacks, are found here.
 There are three species of sea snakes.
-There are dugongs and smaller cetaceans like finless porpoises, common dolphins, bottlenose dolphins and Indo-Pacific humpback dolphins.
+The park is home to dugongs and smaller cetaceans, such as finless porpoises, common dolphins, bottlenose dolphins and Indo-Pacific humpback dolphins.
 Larger whales such as blue whales, sei whales are seen.
 Humpback whales, and sperm whales may have been almost wiped out due to illegal whaling by the Soviet Union and Japan.
 Whale sharks can be found in deeper areas.
-A surprisingly large scale greater flamingo colony, reaching up to 20,000 nests is known to occur along the gulf and many other birds species found here like crab plovers, sandpipers, western reef egret, great egret, ruff, eurasian oystercatcher, greenshanks, redshanks, gulls, skimmers, ducks, pelicans, storks, Godwits, terns.
+A surprisingly large scale greater flamingo colony, reaching up to 20,000 nests is known to occur along the gulf and many other bird species are found here, including crab plovers, sandpipers, western reef egret, great egret, ruff, eurasian oystercatcher, greenshanks, redshanks, gulls, skimmers, ducks, pelicans, storks, Godwits, terns.
 There are 42 islands in the Arabian Sea with coral reefs and the park is situated in one of those.